oobrien/allthedocks/README.md

 * 12 single-segment tracks (along the streets) + 12 routes (straight-line) with routepoints (docks)
 * 12 single-segment tracks (along the streets) + all the waypoints (docks)

-The map uses the no-suffix version.
+The map uses these files.

 V2 published late on 26 September 2022 and takes into accounts 8 additions (and 5 closures) along with reworking the end: